 Above, right and below: With my Palliative Care work colleagues at an after-work event on Friday, April 12, 2024.

-Throughout the past year we tied to a wreath a ribbon for every patient we had walked with and cared for as they approached death.
+Throughout the past year we’ve tied a ribbon to a wreath for every patient we have walked with and cared for as they approached death.

 At our April 12 gathering we had a ritual in which we committed this wreath to the flames of a fire.